 180g caster sugar

-½ tsp vanilla extract or paste
+½ tsp vanilla paste or extract

 Line the base of the springform pan with baking paper.
-If you wish to protect the sides of the pan, feel free to coat them with a thin layer of butter and cocoa powder.
+If you wish to protect the sides of the pan, coat them with a thin layer of butter and cocoa powder.

 Slowly pour and mix in the melted butter until well incorporated.